HannahMarsh/pi_t-experiment/README.md

 - [ ] Verify differential privacy guarantees by comparing adversary views.
 - [ ] Calculate empirical probability of adversary’s view for dataset pairs.

+### Test in a Distributed Environment
+- [ ] Finish setting up docker containers for the client and node
+- [ ] Obtain access to remote servers
+- [ ] Update the config.yaml file with the urls of each server
+- [ ] Pull the docker images on these servers
+- [ ] Build and run the containers
+- [ ] Start the bulletin board and begin collecting metrics

 </details>

 <details>